awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

    1. In the details pane, choose **Enable Volume IO**, and then choose **Yes, Enable**\.
 ![\[Enable IO\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/EnableIO_volumepage_gwt.png)

 1. Attach the volume to another instance\.
-For more information, see [Launch Your Instance](LaunchingAndUsingInstances.md) and [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.
+For more information, see [Launch your instance](LaunchingAndUsingInstances.md) and [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.

 1. Check the data on the volume\.